babygang-c64/BygShellV2/README.md

     L = print only line number
     V = lines not matching
     C = count lines matching
+    A = convert from ASCII
+    P = use filename:line#: prefix

 Note:
     patterns rely only on * character at the moment,